nbari/freebsd/poudriere/README.md

     pkg install -r poudriere pkg

-where poudriere is one of the servers/Repositories listed on the output of ``pkg -vv``
+Where poudriere is one of the servers/Repositories listed on the output of ``pkg -vv``

 Custom ports